2011 Contributed Papers

 Role of Librarians in the Development of Computer-Mediated Social

-Networks: Challenges and Lessons Learned From VIVO Implementation and Outreach
+Networks: Challenges and Lessons Learned From VIVO Implementation and Outreach.

 Rolando Garcia-Milian*, Health Science Center Libraries, University of Florida, Gainesville, FL